 - Hide preheaders on mobile.
 If you choose to have your preheader visible in your email on desktop, hide it on mobile.
 Why?
 Because it will still display the subject line in mobile inboxes but won’t take up precious space in the message itself.

 - Consider skipping the top navigation altogether.
 Navigation is important to give readers one last chance to go to your site after they’ve read the content.
 So why not give them those options at the bottom of the message as well?
 Adding a navigation in the footer will still provide access to your site if the main content doesn’t quite call out to them, and it doesn’t take up valuable space at the top of the email.

-- Limit your number of navigation items.
+- Limit the your number of navigation items.
 Keep your navigation under six items.
 You read that correctly.
 Too many options can become overwhelming to a reader, and cause them to ignore the navigation altogether.
 It can also cause the navigation to wrap to two lines, which would take even more space away from the most important elements.

 - Stack your footer navigation on mobile.
 It’s hard to tap little links on a phone, right?
 Make it easier for your readers by stacking your mobile navigation in large, “tappable” buttons at the bottom of the message.

 - Hide the top navigation on mobile.
 We’ve already mentioned how important real estate is in an email.
 Do you really want a quarter of the screen to be a logo and navigation?
 Probably not.